Skip to content

 Post Engagement: The total number of actions that people take involving an ad.

-Ad Set: A group of ads that share the same budget, schedule, delivery optimization, and
+Ad Set: A group of ads that share the same budget, schedule, delivery optimization and targeting.

-Ad Campaign Breakdown: Displays the overall performance of each ad.
+Ad Campaign Breakdown: Displays overall performance of each ad.

 Mobile Preview: A preview of an ad as it would appear on a mobile device screen.